JaeyeonJang/MARLM-SR/README.md

 # MARLM-SR
-This is code page for paper "Learning Multiple Coordinated Agents under Directed Acyclic Graph Constraints" submitted to IEEE TKDE.
+This is code page for paper "Learning Multiple Coordinated Agents under Directed Acyclic Graph Constraints" submitted to IEEE TNNLS.

 The code is based on the [ray/rllib framework](https://docs.ray.io/en/latest/rllib/index.html) with the support of the Python/TensorFlow framework.